Zio Johno's Italian Story

 People tell Johno that they like his restaurants because there is nothing pretentious about them.
 They don’t make a lot of noise.
 Johno says, “We simply crank out great, reasonable priced Italian food everyday.
 We even deliver to your door.”

 The anchor dish of Zio Johno’s is the spaghetti and meat sauce.
 You can add meatballs.
-Pizza, ravioli, tortellini, mostaccioli, manicotti, cannelloni, lasagna and more… all will satisfy your appetite.
+Pizza, ravioli, tortellini, mostaccioli, manicotti, lasagna and more… all will satisfy your appetite.

-Check out one of the seven Zio Johno’s Spaghetti House restaurants in Cedar Rapids, Marion, Iowa City, North Liberty, or Anamosa to experience “The Hometown Taste of Italy”.
+Check out one of the seven Zio Johno’s Spaghetti House restaurants in Cedar Rapids, Marion, Iowa City, or North Liberty to experience “The Hometown Taste of Italy”.